 Key Information - for explanatory notes, see Appendix A

 Policy consultation period 1 November 2021 to 7 January 2022

-Policy determined on January or February 2022
+Policy determined on 10 February 2022

-Policy contact name and position
+Policy contact name and position Mrs Sammy Crook, Headteacher

-Amendments after determination า -
+Amendments after determination ) -

-Department for Education schoo l number 878-4192
+Department for Education school I number 878-4192

 Age range 11 to 16

 Type of school Foundation secondary school

 Admissions authority Governing Board

 Normal round intake Year 7

 Published Admission Number 20 280

 Priority for children to another se No

-Priority for children from another setting Bampton Church of England Primary School
+Priority for children from a linked school Bampton Church of England Primary School

 Bickleigh on Exe Church of England Primary School

 Bolham Primary School

-The Castle Primary School
+Castle Primary School

 Halberton Primary School

 Heathcoat Primary School

 Rackenford Church of England Primary School

 St John's Catholic Primary School

 Tidcombe Primary School

 Two Moors Primary School

-Decimpeted valiations at an attain Wilcombe Primary School
+Wilcombe Primary School

-Designated religious character No Yes - see below
+Designated religious character No

-Admissions catchment area Yes
+Admissions catchment area Yes - see below

+School uniform Yes

-School uniform devon.cc/admissionsonline or with a paper form available by calling
+Application Form devon.cc/admissionsonline or with a paper form available by calling

-Application Form 0345 155 1019 or at devon.cc/admissions or from the school office
+0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Forr n Yes - only to be used for the exceptional need criterion.
+Supplementary Information Form า Yes - only to be used for the exceptional need criterion.
 See below

 Key Dates Normal round

-When to apply 1 Septem ber 2022 to the National Closing Date which is 31 October 2022
+When to apply ber 2022 to the National Closing Date which is 31 October 2022

-Decision National C Offer Date which is 1 March 2023
+Decision National Offer Date which is 1 March 2023

-When to appeal March 2023 or from 20 school days after the refusal, whichever is later 1
+When to appeal From 29 March 2023 or from 20 school days after the refusal, whichever is later

-Deadline to submit appeal 31 March
+Deadline to submit appeal 31 March 2023

-Deadline to hear appeal 16 June 2 023 2
+Deadline to hear appeal 16 June 2023

 Key Dates In-Year admission

-ne 2023 for Year Groups 8 to 11
+When to apply from 1 June 2023 for Year Groups 8 to 11

-ptember 2023 for Year 7
+from 1 September 2023 for Year 7

 Decision within 10 school days of an application

-Decision When to submit appeal Deadline to hear appeal within 10 from 20 se
+When to submit appeal from 20 school days after refusal

+Deadline to hear appeal within 30 school days of the form being submitted

-1 Appeals can be submitted sooner than this but appellants must be allowed 20 school days to prepare a written case if they wish.
+&lt;sup>1 Appeals can be submitted sooner than this but appellants must be allowed 20 school days to prepare a written case if they wish.

-2 Where possible, appeals that are submitted after 31 May will be heard by 16 June.
+&lt;sup>2 Where possible, appeals that are submitted after 31 May will be heard by 16 June.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.